 The original JPA entity contracted with the Public Authority of Alameda County to provide health coverage to In-Home Supportive Service home care workers in the County via the Group Care program.
 Due to the dissolution of the JPA, the Group Care program is assigned to Alameda Alliance for Health with previous contract terms.
 The contract is automatically renewed on an annual basis, absent adequate written notice to terminate by either party.
-No written notice of termination was provided by either party during the year ended June 30, 2022 and 2021, except for the change of assignment.
+No written notice of termination was provided by either party during the year ended June 30, 2023 and 2022, except for the change of assignment.

 In September 2009, CDHCS implemented Assembly Bill No. 1422 ("AB 1422") or Managed Care Organization ("MCO") premium tax.
 This program imposes an assessment on Alameda Alliance for Health's capitation and premium revenue.
 The proceeds from the tax are appropriated from the Children's Health and Human Services Special Fund to the State Department of Health Care Services for specified purposes.
 This provision was effective retroactively to January 1, 2009, and continued through June 30, 2013.
 The provisions of AB 1422 were continued, a higher tax rate implemented, and a sales tax replaced the premium tax, via Senate Bill ("SB") 78, beginning July 1, 2013 through June 30, 2016.
 On March 1, 2016, SB X2-2 established a new MCO provider tax, to be administered by CDHCS, effective July 1, 2016 through July 1, 2019.
 The tax would be assessed by CDHCS on licensed health care service plans, managed care plans contracted with CDHCS to provide Medi-Cal services, and alternate health care service plans ("AHCSP"), as defined, except as excluded by the bill.
 This bill would establish applicable taxing tiers and per enrollee amounts for the 2016-2017, 2017-2018, and 2018-2019 fiscal years for Medi-Cal enrollees, AHCSP enrollees, and all other enrollees, as defined.
 On September 27, 2019, Assembly Bill 115 (Chapter 348, Statutes 2019) authorized DHCS to implement a modified MCO tax model on specified health plans, which was approved by the federal Centers for Medicare & Medicaid Services on April 3, 2020.
 The effective date range for this approval is January 1, 2020 through December 31, 2022.
+On June 29, 2023, Assembly Bill 119 (Chapter 13, Statues of 2023) reimposed the MCO premium tax effective April 1, 2023 through December 31, 2026, and it has not been approved by Centers for Medicare & Medicaid Services as of June 30, 2023.

 Commencing in June 2010, CDHCS implemented a supplemental revenue or intra-governmental transfer program.
 This program assesses fees on the revenue of participating providers.
 CDHCS uses these assessments to obtain matching federal funds, which are returned to participating Alliance providers through Alameda Alliance for Health's administration.
-Alameda Alliance for Health received supplemental medical revenue of \$45,172,648 and \$76,642,409 for the years ended June 30, 2022 and 2021, respectively, representing the assessment and matching funds, net of MCO premium tax of \$0 for the years ended June 30, 2022 and 2021.
-Related liabilities are recorded under payable to other governmental agencies, hospital fee, and directed payments payables in the statements of net position as of June 30, 2022 and 2021.
+Alameda Alliance for Health received supplemental medical revenue of \$76,456,322 and \$45,172,648 for the years ended June 30, 2023 and 2022, respectively, representing the assessment and matching funds, net of MCO premium tax of \$0 for the years ended June 30, 2023 and 2022.
+Related liabilities are recorded under payable to other governmental agencies, hospital fee, and directed payments payables in the statements of net position as of June 30, 2023 and 2022.